veliovgroup/jazeee-meteor-spiderable/README.md

 # spiderable-longer-timeout

+Install using

+| meteor add jazeee:spiderable-longer-timeout

+## From Meteor's original Spiderable documentation.
+See notes specific to this branch.

 `spiderable` is part of [Webapp](https://www.meteor.com/webapp).
 It's one possible way to allow web search engines to index a Meteor application.
 It uses the [AJAX Crawling